Business owners thought they would never reopen after Maine's deadliest shooting. Then support grew

 How is Giberti even walking?

-Giberti said it took him a few visits before he could bring himself to go back to the area where he was shot.
+Giberti says it took him a few visits before he could bring himself to go back to the area where he was shot.
 Now, he can't wait for the reopening.

-"I'm really excited for it," Giberti said.
-"It's going to be huge for the community."
+“I'm really excited for it,” Giberti says.
+“It's going to be huge for the community."